 - Muzzle Discipline.
 Watch where you point that muzzle.
 Never point it at something you aren’t willing to destroy.

-Joe Shahoud is the owner and lead instructor at Safe Family Defense LLC, a firearms training academy that serves the greater Columbia, SC area specializing in pistol, concealed weapons permits, and general education in personal safety.
+Joe Shahoud is the owner and lead instructor at Safe Family Defense LLC, a firearms training academy that serves the greater Columbia, SC area specializing in pistol, concealed weapons permits, personal defense, and general education in personal safety.
+Visit their classes page to see what is available and enroll.

 Copyright 2020 – All Rights Reserved, Safe Family Defense LLC